 - Students must be of a physical and emotional state that will allow them to meet all clinical objectives which involve the moving of patients, equipment, and communicating with patients and other medical staff.

 - The students will adhere to a prescribed dress code while in the clinical rotations and classes, as well as follow policies and procedures set forth by the program to properly educate students to the hospital setting.
-Students must wear scrub uniforms during all classes and clinical rotation activities.
+Students must wear scrub uniforms during all classes and clinical rotations.

 - Attendance requirements for class and clinical rotations are much more stringent than the overall college's policy.
 More than two violations of dress, attendance, or professionalism policies will not be tolerated and are grounds for dismissal from the program.

-- Students must be certified in adult and infant BLS/CPR and have taken a basic first aid upon entering the program AND are responsible for maintaining certification during the program.
+- Students must be certified in adult and infant BLS for Healthcare upon entering the program AND are responsible for maintaining certification during the program.

 Prospective students must apply for admission to the Cardiovascular program by completing the steps below.

-The program begins each Summer semester and graduates the following year in October.
-The deadline for priority registration is December 13.
+This is a 15-month program.
+There is one program start date each year, which is in June.
+The deadline for priority registration is January 1.
 After this date, applications will be accepted until January 30, pending space availability.

 Download application and mail along with a $25 non-refundable application fee to: